Xiaorui-Huang/ece568_notes/_sources/vulnerabilities.md

 - All conceivable execution routes in a program are derived from its **source code**.
 - Protective checks are integrated into the compiled binary, ensuring only the explicit paths in the source code are followed.

-These slides emphasize the importance of understanding potential vulnerabilities in computer systems and the measures that can be employed to mitigate risks.

 **Properties**:

 - Significant performance overhead.